Garry Knox Bennett

 Garry Knox Bennett (October 8, 1934 – January 28, 2022) was an American woodworker, furniture maker, metalworker and artist from Alameda, California, who was known for his whimsical, inventive and unconventional uses of materials and designs in his work.
 His workshop and studio was in Oakland, California.
+His work often combined traditional woodworking techniques with industrial materials, challenging conventional notions of craftsmanship and design.